Submission Preparation Checklist

 Conclusion

-The conclusion contains a description that should answer the objectives of the research.
+The conclusion should describe how it addresses the research objectives.
 Provide a clear and concise conclusion.
 Do not repeat the Abstract or simply describe the results of the research.
 Give a clear explanation regarding the possible application and/or suggestions related to the research findings.

 Literature review structure